input-output-hk/quickcheck-dynamic/2022-09-28-introduce-q-d.md

 ### Example: Thread Registry

 The library comes with a complete example defining a model and reference implementation for a _Thread Registry_.
-It's inspired by a similar example in Erlag from a couple of papers:
+It's inspired by a similar example in Erlang from a couple of papers:
   * [How well are your requirements tested?](https://publications.lib.chalmers.se/records/fulltext/232552/local_232552.pdf)
   * and [Understanding Formal Specifications through Good Examples](https://mengwangoxf.github.io/Papers/Erlang18.pdf)